Shih Keh-her

 Shih Keh-her (施克和 (Shī Kèhé)) is a Taiwanese politician.
 He is currently the Deputy Minister of Labor since October 2017.

 Education

-Shih obtained his bachelor's degree in political science from National Taiwan University.
-He then obtained his master's degree in regional and urban planning from the London School of Economics and Political Science and a Master of Business Administration from Imperial College London in the United Kingdom.
+Shih graduated from National Taiwan University with a bachelor's degree in political science.
+He then completed graduate studies in England, earning a Master of Science (M.Sc.) in regional and urban planning from the London School of Economics and a Master of Business Administration (M.B.A.) from Imperial College London.